bretth/woven/docs/settings.rst

     #Virtualenv/Pip
     DJANGO_REQUIREMENT = 'Django' # Defaults to django.
-A pip requirements string for the version of Django to install
+A pip requirements string for the version of Django to install PIP_REQUIREMENTS = [] # list of text pip requirements files (not pybundles).
+Defaults to any file in the setup.py directory with `req` prefix
+    # Note: Woven will look for optional pybundles matching the requirements in the dist directory - you can use the bundle management command to create these.

     #Application media - as per build_static app
     STATIC_URL = '' #optional - by default this is set to the ADMIN_MEDIA_PREFIX